brianbartilet/harqis-core/README.md

 - **Generic Automation**: Provides comprehensive support for both general automation tasks and testing.
 - **Ease of Use**: Offers automation fixtures for frontend, backend, embedded systems, and IoT applications.
-- **Adaptability**: Easily adjusts to dynamic environments and evolving requirements.
+- **Adaptability**: Easily adjusts to dynamic environments, automation strategies and evolving requirements.
 - **Quality Integration System**: Ensures testing standards and optimal performance of integrated components and systems.

 #### Use Cases